|Stages||Stations||Next aid station||First athlete

 - Sunset: 18 h 08

-To take part in these events, some basic materials and equipment are mandatory.
+To take part in these events, some basic material and equipment are mandatory.
 However, it is important to note that the mandatory equipment is considered the absolute minimum required and that each athlete should adapt the content of their bags to their needs and capacities.

 Although there is no reliable service along the trail, the athlete can carry his phone with him.
 Text messages can be transmitted, depending on location.